National Electrical Code articles and explanations - FREE

 5. Permanent safety signs must give notice of electrical shock hazard risks, and must comply with the three requirements of 555.10(1), (2), and (3).

-6. Bond everything metallic that is non-current carrying [555.13].
+6. Bond everything metallic that is non-current carrying [555.13] but that could become energized.

 7. Many older sections have been removed over time.
 For example, 555.15, 555.17.
 555.19. and 555.21 all appeared in the 2011 NEC.
-The 2020 NEC omits these, going from 555.13 to 555.30.
+The 2020 NEC omited these, going from 555.13 to 555.30.
+But with the 2023 revision, we have 555.14 (equipotential planes and bonding) and 555.14 (replacement of equipment).

-9. When you bond per 55.13 and 555.37, ensure your equipment grounding (bonding) conductor is an insulated conductor with a continuous outer finish that is either green or green with at least one yellow stripe [555.37(B)].
+9. When you bond per 55.13 and 555.37, ensure your equipment grounding (bonding) conductor is an insulated conductor sized per 250.122 but not smaller than 12 AWG [555.37(B)].

-10. Each floating building must be served by one set of feeder conductors from its service equipment [555.1].
+10. Each floating building must be served by one set of feeder conductors from its service equipment [555.51].